YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

 the underlying formal syntax and semantics.

-The interesting observation is that when I learnt a natural language, e.g., English or Russian, and even my mother tongue Chinese,  it feels sufficient to learn mainly by memorizing examples, and very little (perhaps < 5%) of the time was spent on the grammar; however when learning a formal
+The interesting observation is that when I learnt a natural language, e.g., English or Russian, or even my mother tongue Chinese,  it feels sufficient to learn mainly by memorizing examples, and very little (perhaps < 5%) of the time was spent on the grammar; however when learning a formal